 The material on this site is intended to provide only general information and it should not form the basis of legal advice concerning your rights or obligations on any particular issue nor does it preclude or restrict the need for you or anybody else to obtain detailed legal advice specific to the situation and circumstance.
+Where possible, we do our best to assist you even should that mean signposting you to other organisations who might be better suited to your needs.
+Please note that emailing Alma Law for advice does not create a solicitor-client relationship.

 We are committed to preserving the privacy of all visitors to our website and our policy aims to comply with the General Data Protection Regulations.
 Most importantly, when visiting this site, you may decide to provide us with information about yourself, such as your name, address, telephone and e-mail address in order that we can contact you about a case.
 We will be very pleased should you choose to do so.
 Unless we are required by law, we will never disclose any information provided by you about yourself to any third parties without your express and informed consent.
 If you are also interested in the services we offer and would like to receive occasional updates, please authorise us to do so by sending an e-mail indicating this to firstname.lastname@example.org We are registered with the Information Commissioner’s Office (ICO) and our reference number is ZA292025